ishhd/OnlineBookstore/README.md

 that shows a phrase of thanks to the visitor and offers them the possibility to return to the home page .
 ![](done.png)

-# If you log in by the admin account, you will be able to add new books or even modify information’s books :
+# If you login by the admin account, you will be able to add new books or even modify information’s books :

 ## The first page in the Admin:
 shows all books if he wants to change some content in the books or add a new book.